Murray's 3 gives Nuggets 121-120 win over Lillard, Blazers - KTVZ

 Murray then answered with his 3 from the left side for the last of the game’s 20 lead changes.

+Murray scored 21 points in a memorable moment in his return after missing all of last season recovering from knee surgery.

+“I told Jamal going into this season you have to learn that it’s a process, because you’re back,” Nuggets coach Michael Malone said.
+“You’re going to be better in a month, Christmas, and postseason as you continue to get right.
+And tonight is a nice step in that direction.”

-Murray scored 21 points, Aaron Gordon had 20 and Bones Hyland added 13 off the bench.
+Aaron Gordon had 20 points and Bones Hyland added 13 off the bench.

 Lillard finished with 12 assists and nine 3-pointers.
 Jusuf Nurkic had 21 points and nine rebounds, but Anfernee Simons was 3 for 12, missing all six attempts behind the arc.